Live events are literally against the law. Now what?

 Firstly, the approach to the format can be tweaked to allow for a little more dynamism in production.
 Here we can take our cues from television.
 Have a second camera angle, add an OTS (TV speak for the “over the shoulder” graphic on a newscast), edit in cuts to keep the content moving.
 There are decades of examples from television, and we can and should borrow from that.

 A second inspiration we can turn to, especially for complex ideas, is explanatory journalism.
-Cutting from a talking head speaker to a rich, animated explanation of what he or she is talking about is impossible on the keynote stage.
-Those explainer videos require perfect timing between voice-over and visuals, and that’s too risky in a live show.
+Cutting from a talking head speaker to a rich, animated explanation of what he/she/they are talking about is impossible on the keynote stage.
+Those explainer videos require perfect timing between voiceover and visuals, and that’s too risky in a live show.
 But now we can fix any timing mistakes in editing.

 And there’s a huge benefit to leveraging this kind of communication.
 Splicing that style of video into a larger keynote address meets viewers’ expectations of internet edu-tainment, varies up the content, and is more likely to keep viewers engaged.
 Perhaps most importantly, it has greater potential to land ideas more effectively, which is the point of the content in the first place.